nuageux/Obsidian-CS-Notes/Other Subjects/COGS 108 - Data Science/Course Content/GitHub.md

 	- A smaller scale of independent work.
 	- Branch from a commit or the current moment.
 	- Merge back onto the main branch at a commit point or the current moment!

+### Contributing
+- To contribute to somebody else's repo, one first **forks** the repo to create one's own GitHub repo.
+Then clone the forked repo onto one's computer.
+	- Once completed with contributions, one submits a pull request to have the original repo possibly integrate one's changes into the original repo.
+- We can file **issues** on GitHub without explicitly forking and making a pull request.

+#### Personal Access Tokens
+- Fine-grained passwords that allow access for a given time to a given thing for a given person.